ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 # Install IBM Watson Speech to Text Library in OpenShift

-IBM Watson® Speech to Text Library (STT) for Embed enables fast and accurate speech transcription to text from spoken audio in multiple languages for a variety of use cases.
+IBM Watson Speech to Text (STT) Library for Embed transcribes written text from spoken audio in a number of languages.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.

-In this tutorial I am going to show, how to install IBM Watson Speech to Text Embed with runtime and customization in OpenShift.
-We are going to use the helm chart provided in [here](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-stt-embed)
+Note that the STT service can be deployed either with or without customization.
+A customizable deployment allows users to update the service to understand how to transcribe words.
+This tutorial walks you through the steps install a customizable STT service in OpenShift.
+We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-stt-embed) helm chart to deploy the service.

 ## Architecture diagram